 Also be sure to see our Facebook group for immediate help from fellow members.

 Q: I recently purchased an used 2008 Mazda 3 (manual transmission) with about 120,00 miles on it.
 Sometimes, when I attempt to shift from 2nd to 3rd, the gearshift sticks, and I’m unable to shift into 3rd.
 I have to pull over and repeatedly jiggle the gearshift to pop it out of second gear.
 Also, when stopped, I’ve sometimes had trouble putting the car into 1st.
 And, overall, shifting from 1st to 2nd is a little rough.
-The brake/clutch fluid is topped off, so it’s not that.
-And the clutch itself seems fine so I’m wondering if I should take my car to a transmission shop?
+The brakes/clutch fluid is topped off, and we very recently installed an auto front disc brake conversion kit and were extremely careful to do it properly and tested the brakes many times, so it’s not that.
+Although the clutch and brakes seem fine, I’m wondering if I should perhaps take my car to a brake services and transmission shop anyways?